Note

 For data science (ML Modeling and Gen AI), the Databricks AI and Machine Learning platform provides specialized ML runtimes for AutoML and for coding ML jobs.
 All data science and MLOps workflows are best supported by MLflow.

-For DWH and BI use cases, the Databricks lakehouse provides Databricks SQL, the data warehouse powered by SQL warehouses.
+For data warehousing (DWH) and BI use cases, the Databricks lakehouse provides Databricks SQL, the data warehouse powered by SQL warehouses.

-For machine learning, model serving is a scalable, real-time, enterprise-grade model serving capability hosted in the Databricks control plane.
+- For machine learning, Mosaic AI Model Serving is a scalable, real-time, enterprise-grade model serving capability hosted in the Databricks control plane.

 Operational databases: External systems, such as operational databases, can be used to store and deliver final data products to user applications.